Pasodoble: Ballroom

-Many pasodoble songs are variations of España Cañi.
+Many pasodoble songs are variations of España cañí.
 The song has breaks or "highlights" in fixed positions in the song (two highlights at syllabus levels, three highlights and a longer song at open levels).
 Highlights emphasize music and are more powerful than other parts of the music.
 Usually, dancers strike a dramatic pose and then hold position until the end of the highlight.
 Traditionally, pasodoble routines are choreographed to match these highlights, as well as the musical phrases.
 Accordingly, most ballroom pasodoble tunes are written with similar highlights (those without are simply avoided in competition).

 Because of its heavily choreographed tradition, ballroom pasodoble is danced mostly competitively, almost never socially, or without a previously learned routine.
 That said, in Spain, France, Vietnam, Colombia, Costa Rica and some parts of Germany, it is danced socially as a led (unchoreographed) dance.
 In Venezuela, pasodoble is almost a must-have dance in weddings and big parties.
 It became especially famous thanks to the hit song "Guitarra Española" by Los Melódicos.

 This dance gained popularity in the US in 1930.
 It was too difficult to achieve widespread popularity.
 All moves are sharp and quick.
 Pasodoble takes up a lot of space, limiting it to special occasions.

 In competitive dance, modern pasodoble is combined with other four dances (samba, cha-cha-cha, rumba and jive) under the banner International Latin.
 Modern pasodoble dance consists of two dancing parts and one break in between for dancers of class D and of three parts and two breaks in between for dancers of class C, B, A, according to the IDSF classification.
-Dancers of lower than D-class usually perform only four official dances of the Latin-American Program.
+Dancers of lower than D-class usually perform only four official dances of the Latin-American Program, that excludes pasodoble.